Jbleezy/BO1-Reimagined/README.md

 ### Death Machine
 * Switch weapons to end duration
-* Deals at least 1/3 of zombie's health per shot
+* Deals at least 1/4 of zombie's health per body shot
+* Deals at least 1/2 of zombie's health per headshot
 * Powerup can now drop while one is already active

 ### Fire Sale